-1 Great God, with wonder and with praise, On all thy works I look; But still thy wisdom, power and grace,

-Shine brightest in thy book.
+GREAT God, with wonder and with praise On all thy works I look; But still thy wisdom, power, and grace Shine brightest in thy book.

-2 The stars that in their courses roll,
+2 The stars that in their courses roll

 Have much instruction given;

 But thy good word informs my soul

 How I may climb to heaven.

-3 The fields provide me food and show The goodness of the Lord; But fruits of life and glory grow In thy most holy word.
+- 3 The fields provide me food, and show The goodness of the Lord; But fruits of life and glory grow In thy most holy word.

-4 Here are my choicest treasures hid,
+- 4 Here are my choicest treasures hid,

-Here my best comfort lies;
+Here my best comfort lies,

-Here my desires are satisfy'd,
+Here my desires are satisfied,

 And hence my hopes arise.

-5 Lord, make me understand thy law; Show what my faults have been; And from thy gospel let me draw

-Pardon for all my sin.
+- 5 Lord, make me understand thy law, Show what my faults have been; And from thy gospel let me draw Pardon for all my sin.

-6 Here I would learn how Christ has died,
+- 6 Here would I learn how Christ has died,

 To save my soul from hell;

 Not all the books on earth beside

 Such heavenly wonders tell.

-- 7 Then let me love my Bible more, And take a fresh delight, By day to read these wonders o'er, And meditate by night.
+- 7 Then let me love my Bible more,

-- 8. Praise to God for learning to Read.
+And take a fresh delight,

+By day to read these wonders o'er,

+And meditate by night.

+VIII.-PRAISE TO GOD FOR LEARNING TO READ.

-- I The praises of my tongue,
+THE praises of my tongue

 I offer to the Lord,

-That I was taught and learnt so young,
+That I was taught, and learn'd so young,

-To read his holy word.
+To read his holy word:

-- 2 That I am brought to know
+That I am brought to know

-The danger I was in,
+The danger I was in;

 By nature and by practice too,

-A wretched slave to sin.
+A wretched slave to sin:

 - 3 That I am led to see

-I can do nothing well:
+I can do nothing well;

-And whither shall a sinner flee
+And whither shall a sinner flee,

 To save himself from hell?

-- 4 Dear Lord, this book of thine Informs me where to go,
+- Dear Lord, this book of thine,

+Informs me where to go,

 For grace to pardon all my sin,

 And make me holy too.

-- 5 Here I can read and learn, How Christ, the Son of God, Has undertook our great concern.
+- Here I can read and learn,

+How Christ, the Son of God,

+Did undertake our great concern;

 Our ransom cost his blood.

-- And now he reigns above,
+- 6 And now he reigns above,

-He sends his Spirit down
+He sends his Spirit down,

 To show the wonders of his love,

 And make his gospel known.

-- 7 O may that Spirit teach, And make my heart receive
+- 7 Oh may that Spirit teach,

+And make my heart receive,

 Those truths which all thy servants preach,

-And all thy saints believe.
+And all thy saints believe!

-8 Then shall I praise the Lord

-In a more cheerful strain,

-That I was taught to read his word,

-And have not learnt in vain.
+- 8 Then shall I praise the Lord In a more cheerful strain, That I was taught to read his word, And have not learn'd in vain.